-If you own Curio Professional (version 11 or above) then it can automatically make backups of any projects found in the specified projects folder.
+If you own Curio Professional (version 11 or above) or Curio Standard (version 14 or above) then Curio itself can automatically make backups of any projects found in the specified projects folder.
 Choose the Curio > Preferences menu item to set the default projects folder, backups folder, and to enable automatic backups.
 Using the Projects inspector you can enable automatic backups for projects stored in other locations.
 More information can be found in the Curio documentation.

 Buy an inexpensive hard drive (like this one) and plug it in.
 Time Machine will make sure everything is backed up: "After you set up Time Machine, it automatically makes hourly backups for the past 24 hours, daily backups for the past month, and weekly backups for all previous months."
 Eazy, peazy.